Angel-Cortez/SECHDRParser/README.md

 ## Getting Started

-SwiftNIO primarily uses [SwiftPM](https://swift.org/package-manager/) as its build tool, so we recommend using that as well.
-If you want to depend on SwiftNIO in your own project, it's as simple as adding a `dependencies` clause to your `Package.swift`:
+SECHDRParser primarily uses [SwiftPM](https://swift.org/package-manager/) as its build tool, so we recommend using that as well.
+If you want to depend on SECHDRParser in your own project, it's as simple as adding a `dependencies` clause to your `Package.swift`:

 ```swift
 dependencies: [